openxpki/openxpki/core/htdocs_source/README.md

 1. Start an OpenXPKI backend via Docker or Vagrant.
 It's expected to listen on localhost:8443
 2. Now run the Ember based web UI with live reload (on code changes) via:
-   `npm run serve` (this calls "ember serve ..." and proxies AJAX requests to localhost:8443)
+   `pnpm run serve` (this calls "ember serve ..." and proxies AJAX requests to localhost:8443)
 3. Visit the web UI at [http://localhost:4200/openxpki/#/](http://localhost:4200/openxpki/#/).
 4. Visit tests at [http://localhost:4200/openxpki/#/test](http://localhost:4200/openxpki/#/test).